Phonons in stringlet-land and the boson peak: Results

 The behavior of the real part of the renormalized self-energy $\tilde \Gamma$ as a function of frequency is more complex.
 Its trend is characterized by a constant zero frequency value, a possible intermediate peak and high-frequency regime in which the function takes negative values.
 In the limit of zero stringlet damping, the intermediate peak frequency $\omega_1$ is a linear function of the average stringlet frequency $\omega_s\equiv v \pi/\lambda$.
 More in general, we find that the intermediate peak frequency in first approximation follows

 where $\zeta$ is a phenomenological parameter that vanishes in absence of stringlet damping, and grows with the latter.
+Eq.\eqref{eqo} provides a good fit to the numerical data presented in the inset of panel (a) in Fig.\ref{fig:2}.
+Physically, the phenomenological parameter $\zeta$ captures the softening of the frequency scale $\omega_1$ with respect to the bare frequency $\omega_s$ that is defined in absence of damping.
 We notice that this functional form implies a crossover from an underdamped regime in which the real part of $\tilde \Gamma$ shows a distinct and sharp maximum, to an overdamped regime in which it decays monotonically with the frequency $\omega$.